chrisjfrias/tidydata/README.md

 --------------------------

 ### Step 1.
-Create a Tidy Data Frame for the "train" data set
+Create a Tidy Aggregated Data Frame for the "train" data set

 Execute my R function named *tidyData(z)* that returns a tidy data frame meeting all the requirements in the Course Project except that it only works on one data set at a time.